-By Victoria Eastburn, director of education and programs, Clyfford Still Museum
+By Victoria Eastburn, Clyfford Still Museum

 In conjunction with Modern Masters: 20th Century Icons from the Albright-Knox Art Gallery, the Clyfford Still Museum reimagines Clyfford Still’s landmark 1959 exhibition at the Albright-Knox in 1959: The Albright-Knox Art Gallery Exhibition Recreated.